AWS Billing and Cost Management – Certification

 AWS Billing and Cost Management

-• AWS Billing and Cost Management is the service that you use to pay AWS bill, monitor your usage, and budget your costs
+• AWS Billing and Cost Management is the service that you use to pay your AWS bill, monitor your usage, and budget your costs.

-• AWS provides Cost Explorer tool which allows filter graphs by API operations, Availability Zones, AWS service, custom cost allocation tags, EC2 instance type, purchase options, region, usage type, usage type groups, or, if Consolidated Billing used, by linked account.
+• Cost Explorer provides filters by API operations, Availability Zones, AWS service, custom cost allocation tags, EC2 instance type, purchase options, region, usage type, usage type groups, or, if Consolidated Billing is used, by linked account.

 Budgets

-• Budgets can be used to track AWS costs to see usage-to-date and current estimated charges from AWS
+• AWS Budgets can be used to track AWS costs and usage and to set custom alerts when thresholds are exceeded.

-• Budgets can be used to create CloudWatch alarms that notify when you go over your budgeted amounts, or when the estimated costs exceed budgets
+• Budgets can create notifications via SNS topics and email addresses when you go over your budgeted amounts or when estimated costs exceed budgets.

 Cost Allocation Tags